gatsbyjs/gatsby/docs/blog/2017-09-26-embracing-graphql/index.md

 With the [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog
 ) in hand as a solid example, I started converting my website

 There were a few bumps into the road but thanks to the starter example, I pieced things together quickly.
 Quickly as in “I have no idea how this GraphQL stuff works but I have it working so cool”.
-Easy to update - check.
+Easy to update — check.

 ## Digging Deeper

-I'm not the type of person to settle on “It's working don't touch anything”.
+I'm not the type of person to settle on “It's working so don't touch anything”.
 So I started digging into how Gatsby 1.x works—particular the [data layer](https://www.gatsbyjs.org/tutorial/part-four/#data-in-gatsby).

 Things really clicked when I read this part  about GraphiQL and watched how to drill down on the data.